 Take a Seat

 For me, seating is everything whenever I’m eating alone, but where you sit is a matter of personal preference.
 I prefer to sit in a corner, or with my back against a wall.
 This way it is much easier for me to people watch as well.
-More importantly, it is an important safety tip when travelling along, as you can see what is going on around you at all times.
+More importantly, it is an important safety tip when traveling alone, as you can see what is going on around you at all times.

 Other people prefer to sit with their back to the crowd.
 I guess they figure that if they are unable to see other people, then other people are also unable to see them.